 The CAMES Arabic summer programs give students the opportunity to immerse themselves in the diverse language and culture environment of the city of Beirut, one of the most dynamic and vibrant cities in the Arab world.
 The rigorous academic programs are complemented by a rich extracurricular and cultural program featuring lectures, films, clubs, trips, and volunteer activities in some of Beirut's NGO's.
-Below are some of the cultural activities that students took part in during the summer of 2018.
-A similar cultural program is planned for summer 2019.
+Below are some of the cultural activities that students took part in during our in-person programs in previous summers.
+A similar cultural program is planned for summer 2022.

 Commitment to Speaking Arabic throughout the Program

 “I hereby commit myself to use Arabic as fully as possible throughout the summer program at the American University in Beirut, in all classes and activities, with all participants in the program.
 In doing so, I aspire to maximize my learning this summer and help my colleagues maximize theirs as well.”